 Icelandic waterfalls, geysers, and tectonic rifts are must-see experience and riveting history with Iceland’s best-experienced guides.
 Finish your day tour at the Blue Lagoon, an essential experience when visiting Iceland.
-Nestled in the lava fields of the Reykjanes peninsula, when you slip into the warm, pale blue waters of the hot springs, you might as well be in another world altogether.

-The Golden Circle is by far our most popular day trip, and for good reason!
+The Golden Circle is by far our most popular day trip, and for a good reason!
 It’s packed with arguably the country’s most important sites and guided by some of our finest tour experts with extensive knowledge and experience of Iceland’s most revered sites.

 A HARROWING HISTORY & FABULOUS FALLS

 Our first stop is Þingvellir, the mainland’s only UNESCO World Heritage Site.
 This is not only where the tectonic plates are pulling apart, creating a rift valley, but also the birthplace of the Althing, the world’s longest-running democratic parliament since 930 AD.
 Here we’ll learn the chilling stories behind Drowning Pool, Gallows Rock, Burning Gorge, and Sand Banks of Slaughter.
 Deep in the interior, we’ll find Gullfoss as it cascades into narrow Hvítárgljúfur canyon.
 The geology of the massive falls means it’s nearly impossible to photograph thoroughly—you have to see it with your own eyes.